ResearchComputing/Documentation/docs/gateways/xdmod.md

 _** - only available to users who are logged in._

+_Notes on XDMoD Syntax_
+* a "CPU Hour" is a "core hour" (e.g., for a single job, this would be the number of `ntasks` a user specifies in their job script multipled by how long the job runs)
+* a "PI" is a project account (e.g., `ucb-general` or `ucb124_summit1`)

 #### Step 4: Become a pro!

 XDMoD can query a seemingly endless number of metrics, more than could ever be described in this documentation.
 To learn how to query specific metrics, customize your views, etc., please refer to the XDMoD documentation: